-Contributors to The Brand Challenge provide a unique examination and explanation of the nuances of building brands in different sectors, from luxury goods to finance to not-for-profit.
+Understand the nuances of building brands in different sectors, from luxury goods to finance to not-for-profit, with this unique examination.

 The Brand Challenge provides a comprehensive and topical examination of the application of branding across a variety of sectors including luxury goods, finance and not-for-profit; it proves essential reading for anyone involved in branding decisions or wanting to know more about the branding process.